logicalclocks/logicalclocks.github.io/docs/user_guides/fs/sharing/sharing.md

-# Sharing a Feature Store
+# Sharing

 ## Introduction

+Machine Learning Operations (MLOps) is a process that applies DevOps principles to automate the building, testing, and deployment of machine learning (ML) models through its entire life cycle.
+The Feature Store has become the defacto building block for MLOps.
+For more details check our blog [MLOps with a Feature Store](https://www.hopsworks.ai/post/mlops-with-a-feature-store).

+Enterprise MLOps process usually follow established release management guidelines and includes the following distinct stages:
+Development, Testing, Staging and Production.

+Thus, enterprises may have separate feature stores for each of this stage and data scientist may need to access feature groups from production feature store and join with newly developed feature groups in development feature store.

-In hopsworks it is possible to share feature stores among projects, so even if you have a connection to one project, you can retireve a handle to any feature store shared with that project
+In Hopsworks it is possible to share feature stores among projects, so even if you have a connection to one project, you can fetch a handle to any feature store shared with that project:

-## UI

 ### Step 1: Open the project of the feature store that you would like to share on Hopsworks.